 What is happening in the rest of Europe?

 The EU published their Farm to Fork strategy in May 2020 as part of the European Green Deal.5 This strategy proposes several initiatives that aim to improve the nutritional content of foods.
 These include an initiative to set maximum levels for certain nutrients to stimulate reformulation, setting nutrient profiles to restrict the promotion of HFSS products, and the proposal of a mandatory front-of-pack nutrition labelling system that will be consistent across the EU countries.
-There have been no further updates on these initiatives to date, however the target deadlines for the above are before the end of 2022.
+The EU commission plan to submit a legislative proposal to the European parliament and member states before the end of 2022.
 On July 5th, 2021 the EU Code of Conduct was launched.
 This outlines several voluntary aspirations for the food industry to put the Farm to Fork Strategy into practice and start to make changes.6 On the day of launch, 65 companies and associations signed up.7

 What do I need to do and when?

 These restrictions will have a major effect on how the food and beverage industry can market products and the impact to sales is estimated to be considerable.
 Product reformulation is a clear way to avoid this legislation while also ensuring a greater variety of healthier products are available to consumers.
-However, reformulation takes time and expertise to ensure you don’t lose taste, texture, or functionality in the product, so it’s advised to get started as soon as possible to be ready when the legislation goes live in 2022.
+However, reformulation takes time and expertise to ensure you don’t lose taste, texture, or functionality in the product, so it’s advised to get started as soon as possible.

 Pattie O’Keeffe, BSc, ANutr